Antovigo/Bloomie/readme.md

 ### Setup samples

 Then, on the right, you can add labels to your samples.

+To skip recording a channel, simply erase its name.
 If you don't want the table to be automatically filled with placeholders, disable the `use_placeholder_names` option in the configuration file.

 Note that the cells can be copy and pasted freely to text files or the Excel.